learninglab-dev/ll-first-reactLab/walkthrough.md

 Welcome to the async version of reactLab #1!

 This walkthrough is intended to give you most of the content, both step by step instructions and conceptual knowledge, of our first live React tutorial.
-If you want to skip all the conceptual stuff and just build the app, all the actual todos are marked with green text below.
+If you want to skip all the conceptual stuff and just build the app, all the actual todos are marked with this :collision: emoji.

 ### Contents
 [What You'll Make](https://github.com/learninglab-dev/ll-first-reactLab/blob/master/walkthrough.md#what-youll-make)\